 Furthermore, the operating system should be able to provide standard C++ library libstdc++.so.6.

 An approximate list of utilities needed to collect the data on a Linux-based computer: arch, cd-info, df, dmidecode, dpkg-query / emerge / pacman / pkgtool / rpm, get-edid, hdparm, head, ifconfig, iptables, iptables-save, ls, lspci (pciconf for FreeBSD), lsusb, ps, pvdisplay, pvscan, route, rpm, swapon, uname.

 How it works:

-- Executable tniwinagent.exe (an agent) is manually copied to the target computer and launched.
+- The agent executable that is appropriate for the target system is manually copied to the target computer and launched.
 When the scanning is complete, the agent creates a file containing the collected information.

 - The resulting file must be moved to the TNI 3 storage.